 Bikers are adventurous and thrill seekers.
 The excitement of propelling down the open road is unlike any other.
 You either love it, or you hate it.
 There is no in between.

-For the motorcycle lovers, the risk is a small price to pay for the experience.
+As our motorcycle accident lawyers know, for the motorcycle lovers, the risk is a small price to pay for the experience.
 Still, we want to be as safe as possible.
 By looking at the most common causes of accidents involving a motorcycle, the average cycling enthusiast can be aware of and look out for these dangers.

 Not Being Seen By Other Drivers